Path-Check/privacy-security-GPS/dynamic_testing/SPL_WebServicesTesting/SPL_WebServices.md

 * Verify that if passwords are required, the credentials are not a default account.

-__Verified with environments team that they specifically added the user__
+__Verified with environments team that they specifically added the user, however it is also in the default settings for the LDAP reference server.
+Given that this LDAP server is not execpted to be used, and is for testing purposes only, this has not been raised as an issue.__

 * Verify that passwords are stored with sufficient protection to prevent offline recovery attacks, including local system access.